On the complete classification of the unitary N=2 minimal superconformal field theories: Orbifold Construction of the N=2 Unitary Minimal Models

 This completes the construction for bosonic CFTs.
 In order to extend the prescription to the SCFT case, we just replace the space of states $\mH$ with the bosonic states, and add the $z$-dependence (via $y^{J_0}$) into the traces in the obvious manner.

 We note here that although modular invariance is guaranteed, it may well be that the resulting partition function is not valid, in the sense that it may not have non-negative integer coefficients when viewed as a state-counting formal power series in $q,\overline{q}$, or in the sense that it may not correspond to a consistent full CFT.
 It will be evident that the orbifolds in this section pass the first of these tests.
 That they do not fail the second test is the content of the following assumption: \begin{assumption} Orbifolds of a physical theory are again physical. \end{assumption} By this we mean that an orbifolding of a fully-fledged SCFT that satisfies the two conditions given at the beginning of this section, will give rise to another fully-fledged SCFT.
 Up to now, the orbifoldings we have constructed have been given entirely in terms of the partition function.
-In order to have chance of getting an orbifold SCFT we must impose the \emph{level-matching conditions}~\cite{Vafa1986,Dixon1986}; that is, we must check that the spin $h-\overline{h}$ of the fields in the orbifold theory remain at worst half-integral and also that we do not destroy semi-locality.
+In order to have a chance of getting an orbifold SCFT we must impose the \emph{level-matching conditions}~\cite{Vafa1986,Dixon1986}; that is, we must check that the spin $h-\overline{h}$ of the fields in the orbifold theory remain at worst half-integral and also that we do not destroy semi-locality of the fields.
 We will explicitly see in section~\ref{pf1} that in all the orbifolds we consider, we obtain another partition function from Gannon's list.
-But we know from equation~\eqref{Tcondition} that all states counted by the partition functions have integral spin, and that the spins of states in the full Hilbert space differ at worst by a half-integer.
-We also checked in theorem~\ref{locality} that states appearing in the full Hilbert space of a theory are at worst mutually semi-local.
+But we know from equation~\eqref{Tcondition} and section~\ref{locality} that all states counted by the partition functions have integral spin and are mutually local.
+Since the spins of states in the full Hilbert space differ at worst by a half-integer from spins of these states, we see that all states have integral or half-integral spin and are at worst mutually semi-local .